mikeperry-tor/vanguards/README_SECURITY.md

-For capability #4, the global adversary does become more certain in their suspicion if they are able to induce the onion service to transmit significantly more traffic than its baseline for a long period of time.
+For capability #4, the global adversary does become more certain in their suspicion if they are able to induce the onion service to transmit significantly more traffic than its baseline, and over long periods of time, this may even become **Confirm**.
 Again, the mitigations for this are to use [OnionBalance](#using-onionbalance), use or run [a bridge](#Use-Bridges-or-Run-a-relay-or-Bridge) with your onion service, and/or set **circ_max_megabytes** in your [vanguards.conf](https://github.com/mikeperry-tor/vanguards/blob/master/vanguards-example.conf) to an appropriate value for your service.
 And